Quick Hits, Continued

 And that concludes the Great Time-Shift Experiment of 5771.
 While I have finished

 and scheduled posts in advance before, I’m enough of a control freak to want to check on them when they go up, as there are usually typos and problems with graphics or fonts to address, not to mention the vigilance that used to be required when either Blogger or vandals or both kept posts from staying online.
-So I probably won’t be doing this often, but if there’s a spell when the Internet cooperates in letting me get finished pieces entered and imaged up, I guess there’s no reason not to queue them for publication.
+So I probably won’t be doing this often, but if there’s a spell when the Internet cooperates in letting me get finished pieces entered and imaged then I guess there’s no reason not to queue them for publication.

 Related: Quick Hits • Slow Globes • Lead the Wild